Assessment and Certification¶

-It is important to note that the MASVS only covers security of the (client-side) mobile app and the network communication between the app and its remote endpoint(s), as well as a few basic and generic requirements related to user authentication and session management.
-It does not contain specific requirements for the remote services (e.g. web services) associated with the app other than a limited set of generic requirements pertaining to authorization, authentication, control verification, and session management.
-However, MASVS V1 specifies that remote services must be covered by the overall threat model, and be verified against appropriate standards, such as the OWASP ASVS.
+It is important to note that the MASVS only covers the security of the mobile app (client-side).
+It does not contain specific controls for the remote endpoints (e.g. web services) associated with the app and they should be verified against appropriate standards, such as the OWASP ASVS.

 Using the OWASP Mobile Application Security Testing Guide (MASTG)¶

 The OWASP MASTG is a manual for testing the security of mobile apps.
-It describes the technical processes for verifying the requirements listed in the MASVS.
-The MASTG includes a list of test cases, each of which map to a requirement in the MASVS.
-While the MASVS requirements are high-level and generic, the MASTG provides in-depth recommendations and testing procedures on a per-mobile-OS basis.
+It describes the technical processes for verifying the controls listed in the MASVS.
+The MASTG includes a list of test cases, each of which map to a control in the MASVS.
+While the MASVS controls are high-level and generic, the MASTG provides in-depth recommendations and testing procedures on a per-mobile-OS basis.

 The Role of Automated Security Testing Tools¶

 The use of source code scanners and black-box testing tools is encouraged in order to increase efficiency whenever possible.
-It is however not possible to complete MASVS verification using automated tools alone: Every mobile app is different, and understanding the overall architecture, business logic, and technical pitfalls of the specific technologies and frameworks being used, is a mandatory requirement to verify security of the app.
+It is however not possible to complete MASVS verification using automated tools alone, since every mobile app is different.
+In order to fully verify the security of the app it is essential to understand the overall architecture, business logic, and technical pitfalls of the specific technologies and frameworks being used.

 As Detailed Security Architecture Guidance¶